WaqasSaleem97/CC_F25/Lab_Tasks/Lab_15/README.md

 ansible_ssh_private_key_file=~/.ssh/id_ed25519
 ```

-*(You may generate or update this file manually for the project; automation bonus if done via Terraform template, but not required.)*
+*(You may generate or update this file manually for the project; automation bonus if done via Terraform template.)*

 ---